cangorur/auto_warehouse_robots/README.md

 ## Brief overview of the system

-System Architecture drawing of the new version of the project:
+System Architecture drawing of the project:

 ![ngrok](https://github.com/cangorur/auto_warehouse_robots/blob/main/doc/architecture/system_architecture.png)

 Advertised services/topics are listed below the corresponding node (THE LIST IS OLD, NEEDS TO BE UPDATED, see the ros service documentation folder under code documentation !!!).